‘Song Of The South’ Trends On Twitter In The Wake Of HBO Max Temporarily Pulling ‘Gone With The Wind’

-Song of the South, the 1946 animated Disney feature that the company has effectively banned in the United States, became a trending topic on Twitter on Wednesday morning in the wake of HBO Max’ temporarily pulling Gone With The Wind.
+Song of the South, the 1946 animated Disney feature that the company has effectively banned in the U.S., became a trending topic on Twitter on Wednesday morning in the wake of HBO Max temporarily pulling Gone With The Wind.

-As reported by The Inquisitr, HBO Max has temporarily pulled Gone With The Wind from its catalog in the wake of the George Floyd protests, which have shone a light on issues of racism.
+As reported by The Inquisitr, HBO Max has temporarily pulled Gone With The Wind from its catalog in the wake of the George Floyd protests, which have shined a light on issues of racism.
 The 1939 historical epic deals with events leading up to, during, and after the Civil War.
-Though reflective of the racial attitudes of its time, in later decades the film has been accused of glossing over uncomfortable racial realities and perpetuating racial stereotypes.
+Though reflective of the racial attitudes of its time, in later decades, the film has been accused of glossing over uncomfortable racial realities and perpetuating racial stereotypes.

 Now, attention has turned to another movie from the era that has an uncomfortable racial component: Song of the South.

 Based on the collection of Uncle Remus stories as adapted by Joel Chandler Harris, the film, like Gone With The Wind, was reflective of racial attitudes of its time.
 However, through the lens of history, it has been accused of perpetuating racial stereotypes and even trying to put a positive spin on slavery.
-Indeed, in 2013 Slate writer John Lingan called it “one of Hollywood’s most resiliently offensive racist texts.”
+In 2013, Slate writer John Lingan called it “one of Hollywood’s most resiliently offensive racist texts.”

-The Walt Disney Company has effectively banned it in the United States; it is not available for purchase, rent, or streaming in the U.S.
+The Walt Disney Company has effectively banned it in the U.S.; it is not available for purchase, rent, or streaming.

-On Twitter, many users noted the odd juxtaposition of having a major, blockbuster attraction — Splash Mountain — at three of its theme parks (Walt Disney World in Florida, Disneyland in California, and Tokyo Disneyland in Japan), featuring music and characters from a film that it also tries to pretend doesn’t exist.
+On Twitter, many users noted the odd juxtaposition of having a major, blockbuster attraction, Splash Mountain, at three of its theme parks.
+The attraction can be found at Walt Disney World in Florida, Disneyland in California, and Tokyo Disneyland in Japan, and it features music and characters from a film that it also tries to pretend doesn’t exist.

 I see that Song of the South is trending.
 Better get used to it people because once it’s gone, you’ll never see it again.
 It’s funny how this is a movie that Disney is absolutely ashamed of, but they still have a ride based off it at Disneyland. pic.twitter.com/rQV3tw4v2a